mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-01-cthrin-portrait.md

 ---
-layout: work
+layout: media
 title: "Long hair outside in nature"
-description: "PaperFaces portrait of @cthrin drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @cthrin drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-cthrin-twitter-lg.jpg
   thumb: paperfaces-cthrin-twitter-150.jpg